animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 This behavior has been altered and the default behavior is now to create the Region first.
 If the Region already exists, then the creation logic fails-fast and an appropriate exception is thrown.
-However, much like the `CREATE TABLE IF NOT EXISTS …​` DDL syntax, the Spring Data for GemFire `<gfe:*-region>` XML namespace elements now include a `ignore-if-exists` attribute, which reinstates the old behavior by first performing a lookup of an existing Region identified by name before attempting to
+However, much like the `CREATE TABLE IF NOT EXISTS …​` DDL syntax, the Spring Data for VMware GemFire `<gfe:*-region>` XML namespace elements now include a `ignore-if-exists` attribute, which reinstates the old behavior by first performing a lookup of an existing Region identified by name before attempting to